m-lamonaca/programming-notes/DotNet/C#/C#.md

 ```

 **NOTE**: it's possible to define a custom copy constructor tha will be picked up by the `with` expression.

-### Value-based Equality

-All objects inherit a virtual `Equals(object)` method from the object class.
-This is used as the basis for the `Object.Equals(object, object)` static method when both parameters are non-null.
-Structs override this to have "value-based equality", comparing each field of the struct by calling `Equals` on them recursively.
-Records do the same.
-This means that in accordance with their "value-ness" two record objects can be equal to one another without being the same object.

 ### `with`-expressions & Inheritance